datacite/tasks/product_specifications/FBF44gf/readme.md

               And the chart should include a bottom legend with the RelatedIdentifierTypes And the categories should follow the 'PID color pallete'

-Feature: DOIs chart with 100% bar
-        Scenario: Displaying Identifier chart
-            Given there exist DOIs linked to an organisation And the DOIs have IdentifierType = DOI in the metadata.
-             When the user is in a Organisation Page Then a 100% bar chart should be displayed And it should include the categories DOI, Others, Missing And the chart should include a bottom legend with the DOI, Others, Missing And the chart should show a tooltip in on hover that show count, percentage, category And the categories should follow the 'PID color pallete'

 Feature: PIDs force directed network chart
         Scenario: Displaying PIDs force directed network chart